 Community outreach strategies, including timing, methods, and prioritization, will be place specific.
 In some circumstances, (e.g., RCDs that are inundated with existing clients), waiting a few months to a year before beginning outreach to private landowners is logical.
-Some RCDs may choose to begin outreach immediately after a fire, but this will likely be limited to those with existing applicable funding.
+Some RCDs may choose to begin outreach immediately after a fire.
 Remain sensitive to the fact that some landowners are dealing with other priorities and are not ready to think about reducing fuel loads, prepping, and getting trees in the ground immediately after experiencing loss.